M66B/FairEmail/FAQ.md

 which mostly involves signing a contract with binding terms and conditions.

-Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.
+Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install ("*App was not installed*") the same app with a different signature for security reasons.

 Note that the GitHub version will automatically check for updates.
 When desired, this can be turned off in the miscellaneous settings.